quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Quality of Service (QoS) and DSCP

-QUIC, as defined in {{!RFC9000}}, has a single congestion controller and recovery handler.
+QUIC, as defined in {{QUIC}}, has a single congestion controller and recovery handler.
 This design assumes that all packets of a QUIC connection, or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port},